Aspsine/Daily/README.md

 # Daily
-A demo app of Zhihu Daily.
+A demo app of Zhihu Daily with full Meterail Design and new widgets.
+It is more slim(only 1.8mb) and smarter(no ad, no account) than official app.

 ### Features
 - Full Material Design